rozenn-pineau/herbarium_project/sequencing/partial_lane_pipeline.md

 #The --rescale parameter can be optionally used to rescale quality scores of likely damaged positions in the reads.
 A new BAM file is constructed by downscaling quality values for misincorporations likely due to ancient DNA damage according to their initial qualities, position in reads and damage patterns.
 ```
+### Troubleshooting mapDamage
+R version 4.3.3

+#loading a newer version of R
+module load R/4.5.3
+install.packages(c("inline", "ggplot2", "gam", "Rcpp", "RcppGSL"))

+#error: says it does not see the package RccpGSL that I know has succesfully bee installed herre
+home/rozennpineau/R/x86_64-pc-linux-gnu-library/4.5/00LOCK-RcppGSL/00new/RcppGSL/libs

 Missing the following R libraries 'inline', 'ggplot2', 'gam', 'Rcpp' and 'RcppGSL'
 Need GSL tp be able to install RccpGSL